Sunc4127/cloud_revision/Part6 Virtualization.md

 #### Para-virtualization

-In paravirtualization, the virtual machine does not necessarily simulate hardware, but instead (or in addition) offers a special API that can only be used by modifying the "guest" OS.
+In para-virtualization, the virtual machine does not necessarily simulate hardware, but instead (or in addition) offers a special API that can only be used by modifying the "guest" OS.

 * Advantages:
-	* Lower virtualisation overheads, so better performance
+	* Lower virtualization overheads, so better performance
 * Disadvantages:
 	* Need to modify guest OS	* Can’t run arbitrary OS! –  Less portable	* Less compatibility